All Episodes

 These are real circumstances, folks.

-I'm not, I'm just telling you what is.
+I'm just telling you what is.

-And we are trending, we're trending to the do you realize that Obama's message is that the people who are making it possible for him to be Santa Claus aren't working hard enough?
+Do you realize that Obama's message is that the people who are making it possible for him to be Santa Claus aren't working hard enough?

-You realize Obama's message is not only am I Santa Claus, but the people who are making all this possible still aren't paying their fair share.
+You realize Obama's message is: not only am I Santa Claus, but the people who are making all this possible still aren't paying their fair share.

 While you're out there doing nothing, they still aren't paying their fair share.

-I'm still gonna come in.
+I'm still going to come in.

-It's just not right that they had and you doctors, your next.
+It's just not right that they.

 In fact, it may be happening in various places already.